Dkale0/Dkale0.github.io/_posts/2023-04-23-fred-data-pipeline.md

 <img src="/assets/images/fred-pipeline/csv_series_fred_s3.png" alt="Image 2" style="width:500px;">

-## Lambda - ETL Job
+## AWS Lambda: ETL Job

-This ETL (Extract, Transform, Load) job is a Python script that runs as an AWS Lambda function.
-Its purpose is to read multiple CSV files from an S3 bucket, transform the data, and write it to Amazon Timestream, a fully managed time series database.
+This __ETL (Extract, Transform, Load)__ job comprises a Python script that functions as an AWS Lambda triggered by Airflow following successful ingestion of data into S3.
+The job reads and transforms multiple CSV files from an S3 bucket, and then writes the data to Amazon Timestream, a fully managed time series database.
+Notably, if a Timestream Table already contains data, only missing or future values are inserted into the database.
+The following are the primary steps of this job:

-Here is a brief summary of the job steps:
+#### AWS Lambda Setup

+Lambda Setup:
+- Memory: 128 MB, Ephemeral Storage: 512 MB, Timeout: 2 min (price per 1ms: $0.0000000083, __Free Tier Eligible__)
+- We add a __layer__ to our lambda function to allow us to work with pandas (arn:aws:lambda:us-east-2:336392948345:layer:AWSSDKPandas-Python39:6).
+- We assign an create an __IAM Role__ with full read/write access to Timestream and S3, and assign it to the lambda function

+#### ETL Overview: Batch Writing to Timestream

+ETL Steps:
-- Define the S3 bucket, Timestream client, and the database and table names.
+- Define the S3 bucket, Timestream client, and the database and table names, utilizing the __boto3__ package for python to communicate with AWS services.
-- Create a Timestream table using the create_timestream_table function.
+- Create a Timestream table with the create_timestream_table function, as detailed in the (#AWS Timestream Setup) section.
-- Read the CSV files from the S3 bucket and merge them into a single Pandas dataframe using the read_s3_csv_multiple function.
+- __Extract:__ Read CSV files from each folder in the S3 bucket and merge them into a single Pandas dataframe through __joining on date_index.__
-- Transform the data and write it to Timestream using the create_timestream_records_df function.
-The important transformations include:
-  - Checking if ent

-The script uses several AWS services, including AWS Lambda, Amazon S3, and Amazon Timestream.
-The primary function is create_timestream_records_df, which formats the data from the Pandas dataframe and writes it to Timestream.
-The table is configured to store data in both memory and magnetic stores, with different retention periods for each.
+- __Transform:__ Convert pandas datetime to Unix timestamp and create a Timestream record if year >= 1970 (or has a __non-negative Unix__ value).
+- __Load:__ Batch write to Timestream with a __batch size of 100 Timestream records__ to maximize throughput.

+## AWS Timestream: Time Series Data Warehouse

+AWS Timestream is a __fully managed time-series database service__ offered by Amazon Web Services (AWS) that is designed to handle large-scale time series data with high durability and availability. __Unlike traditional SQL databases, Timestream is optimized for handling time series data__ and provides features like automatic scaling, data retention management, and the ability to query large datasets quickly.
+One of the main advantages of Timestream over traditional databases is that it allows for efficient and easy storage and retrieval of time series data at scale.

+Other populer alternatives to Timstream include __InfluxDB, OpenTSDB, and TimescaleDB__.
+These databases provide similar features to Timestream, but they may differ in terms of performance, scalability, and ease of use.
+InfluxDB, for instance, is a popular open-source time-series database that offers high write and query performance and supports SQL-like query languages.
+OpenTSDB is another popular open-source database that provides horizontal scaling and advanced features like histograms and percentile aggregations.
+TimescaleDB is an open-source database that extends PostgreSQL to handle time-series data and provides features like automatic data partitioning and multi-node clustering.
+However, Timestream is specifically designed and __optimized for the AWS ecosystem__, which makes it a better choice if you are already using AWS services and need a fully managed time-series database that can easily integrate with other AWS services.

-## AWS Timestream Setup
+#### AWS Timestream Setup

+Our created Timestream table has the following properties:

+- Database retention period: 73000 days for magnetic store (Max amount for historical data) and 24 hours for memory store
+- Memory store and magnetic store writes are enabled
+- Magnetic store rejected data is stored in an S3 bucket with Server-Side Encryption (SSE-S3)

 ## Temporal Fusion Transformer - Forecasting Inflation in US